AnnaKalygina/PromoterShape/METHODS.md

 ![image](img/raw_vs_control_athaliana_MGW.png)
 The following [code](/r_scripts/raw_hmm_shuffled_comparison_plot.R) was used for plotting the graph above.

-In conclusion, the results suggest that nucleotide composition is influences the shape of a promoter sequence.
+In conclusion, the results suggest that nucleotide composition influences the shape of a promoter sequence.
+So the shape features are the product of nucleotide composiiton, however, in some cases the shapes of raw promoters is more exaggerated than of the hmm sequences.
 Next question is: when comparing different species do we see that the shape is more conserved than the nucleotide compositon among species?

 ### Plotting shape conservation within species